• Skip to primary navigation

 • Vanilla extract - Vanilla extract adds complexity and sweetness to the pancakes.
 For a stronger vanilla flavor, use vanilla bean paste.

 • Butter - Melted butter is best for the batter texture and adds a buttery flavor.
-You can use either regular butter or dairy free butter.

 • Cooking oil - Use cooking oil with a high smoke point like avocado oil, vegetable oil, or grapeseed oil.
 Butter will burn the pancakes.